akamai/distimate/README.md

 # Distimate - Distributions visualized

-Distimate can approximate and plot common statistical functions that describe distributions of random variables (PDF, CDF, quantile).
+Distimate approximates and plots common statistical functions from histograms.

+Distimate can aggregate empirical distributions of random variables.
-Distributions are represented as histograms with constant bucket edges.
+The distributions are represented as histograms with user-defined bucket edges.
-This is especially useful when working with large data that can be aggregated to histograms at database level.
+This is especially useful when working with large datasets that can be aggregated to histograms at database level.

 ```python